codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do bees do after they are married?
-They go on a honeymoon.
+Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What does the &quot;MP&quot; stand for in MP3?
- 1. GEnie
+ 1. Moving Picture
- 2. Prodigy
+ 2. Micro Point
- 3. Quantum Link
+ 3. Multi Pass
- 4. CompuServe
+ 4. Music Player

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Moving Picture
 </details>